FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Experiments

 \subsection{Communication Cost and Efficiency}

-We define communication cost as the total number of parameters transmitted from the server during each communication round.
-For all methods considered, this corresponds to the size of the LoRA adapters or full model weights downloaded by the clients from the server.
+As defined in Section~\ref{sec:experiments}, communication cost refers to the download cost, the total number of parameters transmitted from the server to all selected clients per round, corresponding to the size of LoRA adapters or full model weights downloaded by the clients.

-Figure~\ref{fig:communication-barplot} illustrates the normalized communication cost (download) of different federated fine-tuning approaches on the TinyLlama model with the Wizard dataset in a homogeneous setting.
-Across varying numbers of clients, all methods exhibit significantly reduced communication costs compared to Full Fine-Tuning (Full FT).
-Notably, communication cost in FLoRA (downloading stacked LoRA adapters) increases linearly with the number of clients relative to other methods.
-The proposed \texttt{FLoRIST-O} and \texttt{FLoRIST-E} achieves superior communication efficiency with unified global adapter with lowest rank than other methods, and \texttt{FLoRIST-E} consistently incurs the lowest download cost among all methods.
-Specifically, with 8 clients, \texttt{FLoRIST-E} achieves 3$\times$ reduction in communication compared to FFA-LoRA, 39$\times$ reduction compared to FLoRA and a remarkable 227$\times$ improvement compared to full fine-tuning.
-We also discuss superior scalability of \texttt{FLoRIST} in Appendix~\ref{sec:scalability}.
+Figure~\ref{fig:communication-barplot} presents the normalized per-round download communication cost for different federated fine-tuning methods on the TinyLlama model using the Wizard dataset in a homogeneous client setting with 10 clients.
+All methods demonstrate substantial reductions in communication cost compared to Full Fine-Tuning (Full FT).
+Notably, FLoRA, which requires downloading stacked LoRA adapters, incurs higher cost than other adapter-based methods.
+In contrast, the proposed \texttt{FLoRIST} achieves the lowest download communication cost by transmitting a unified global adapter with minimal rank.
+Specifically, \texttt{FLoRIST} [$\tau^*$] achieves around 5$\times$ reduction compared to FFA-LoRA, 60$\times$ compared to FLoRA, and a 345$\times$ reduction relative to Full FT.
+With a fixed threshold of $\tau{=}0.9$, \texttt{FLoRIST} further reduces cost to 70$\times$ compared to FLoRA and a remarkable 400$\times$ reduction relative to Full FT.